schue/moqui-mcp/README.md

 **⚠️ WARNING: THIS DOG MAY EAT YOUR HOMEWORK! ⚠️**

-This system gives AI agents god-mode access to an entire ERP system - that's not a feature, it's a loaded weapon requiring serious security consideration.
+This system can give AI agents god-mode access to an entire ERP system - that's not a feature, it's a loaded weapon requiring serious security consideration.

 ## 🎥 **SEE IT WORK**